 - enter some data into a tibble; and

 5.1.2 Data used

-In this chapter, we will mostly use data provided by the datasets package that comes with R. In contrast to data included in the tidyverse, these datasets typically are not stored as tibbles, but can easily be converted into them.
-In addition to creating tibbles out of other data, we will also learn to create new tibbles from scratch.
+In this chapter, we will mostly use data provided by the datasets package that comes with R. In contrast to data included in the tidyverse, these datasets typically are not stored as a tibble, but can easily be converted into one.
+In addition to creating tibbles out of pre-existing data, we will also learn to create new tibbles from scratch.